Madirovalo

-Madirovalo has a riverine harbour.
+Madirovalo has a riverine harbour on the Betsiboka River.

 Primary and junior level secondary education are available in town.
 The town provides access to hospital services to its citizens.

 The majority 85% of the population of the commune are farmers, while an additional 8% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are peanuts, maize and sweet potatoes.
 Services provide employment for 2% of the population.
 Additionally fishing employs 5% of the population.